Skip to content

 When the optimizer evaluates a candidate parameter set, it:

-1. Calls env.set_params(protocol.transform_params(x)) to apply the parameters (decoding them from optimization space via inverse transforms)
+1. Calls env.set_params(target.transform_params(x)) to apply the parameters (decoding them from optimization space via inverse transforms)

-2. Calls protocol(env) which must return (objectives, constraints)
+2. Calls target(env) which must return (objectives, constraints)

 Objectives are values to minimize.
-Each entry is a (objective_value, feature_value) tuple where the optimizer minimizes objective_value and logs feature_value for analysis.
+Each entry is a list of (objective_value, feature_value) tuples (one per trial).
+The optimizer minimizes the mean objective_value across trials and logs the mean feature_value for analysis.

 Constraints determine feasibility.
-Each entry is a (constraint_value, feature_value) tuple where positive constraint_value means the constraint is satisfied and negative means it is violated.
+Each entry is a list of (constraint_value, feature_value) tuples where positive constraint_value means the constraint is satisfied and negative means it is violated.
 Infeasible solutions are discarded.

 Consuming protocol-specific parameters

-If your protocol introduces parameters that should not be passed to env.set_params() (e.g., stimulus amplitude), override set_params():
+If your target introduces parameters that should not be passed to env.set_params() (e.g., stimulus amplitude), override set_params():

 python